Phi Alpha Theta: Symbols

 Its emblem may be mounted upon a gold key, "which shall be in the form of a rectangle nineteen by twenty-one millimeters, and the corners of which shall be cut along the arcs of circles having a radius of four millimeters, the centers of said circles being at the corners of the key, and the edges of the key shall be [beveled] to a distance not to exceed one millimeter from the edge."
 A cylindrical stem projects from the top of the emblem finished with a ring.
 The cylinder projects from the lower edge of the key, similarly.

 Phi Alpha Theta's motto is "Seek Truth: The society's colors are "Madonna red" and "Madonna blue".
+Members may wear a deep red and light blue honor cord at graduation.
 Its flower is the red rose.

-Its quarterly publication is The Historian, which includes articles and book reviews.
+The society's quarterly publication is The Historian, which includes articles and book reviews.
 Voces Novae: Chapman University Historical Review was founded in the Spring of 2009 by the Alpha Mu Gamma chapter of Phi Alpha Theta at Chapman University.